maddigits/maddigits.github.com/_posts/2012-06-25-modular-persistence.md

 ---
 layout: post
-title: "Modular Persistence"
-description: "with JPA2, EclipseLink and Google Guice"
+title: "Modular Persistence with JPA2, EclipseLink and Google Guice"
-category: "code"
-tags: [java, guice, jpa]
-github_user: "caarlos0"
-github_repo: "persistence-base"

 ---
-{% include JB/setup %}
+Hi everybody!

 One of the classes of my post-graduate was the Java Persistence API ([JPA](http://jcp.org/en/jsr/detail?id=317)).